ryanhellyer/src-rules/README.md

 [u][lightblue]Article 2.19 - Weight Penalties[/lightblue][/u]

-There are weight penalties, awarded after each weekend.
-It goes as follows:
+There are weight penalties, awarded after each weekend based on the total points awarded.
+In the case of a points draw, both drivers get the higher penalty.
+The penalties are as follows:

 P1: +50kg
 P2: +30kg